josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 My gosh I laughed at this regularly, thought it was great and very dignifying to all, and deliciously non-normative.

 > You mean to tell me the ways of the yakuza and the way of the househusband are connected???
+TEACH MEE!!!

-TEACH MEE!!!" (chapter 9, episode 2).
+_chapter 9, episode 2_

 You'll absolutely love it, or despise it, but you'll get a good few minutes either way.
 You cannot not.

 ### The U.S. and the Holocaust (ken burns)